 Despite this, the new Bing seems to be a winning strategy for Microsoft.
 The company says that since the new Bing was unveiled in February, it took less than a month for Bing usage to swell to over 100 million daily active users.
 It will be interesting to see if that active user number increases as ChatGPT search results become more prevalent in Bing.
 This success already reportedly to has Samsung questioning if it needs to ditch Google for Bing on its Galaxy phones.

-And Bing is now on a lot of apps.
+Aside from web browsers, Bing is now on a lot of apps — and I mean a lot.
 As of February 22, Microsoft's new Bing chatbot is available on the iOS and Android Bing, Edge and Skype apps.
 Microsoft also added Bing with ChatGPT on its SwiftKey keyboard on Android and SwiftKey for iPhone and has created a new Bing Chat widget for Android and iOS.
 It even added it to the Windows 11 taskbar — check out our guide to enable (or disable) ChatGPT on the Windows 11 taskbar if you want to remove Bing Chat from Windows.

 In addition to making Bing available in as many places as possible, Microsoft has also supercharged Bing with ChatGPT with upgrades.
 Microsoft has introduced plugins into Bing Chat, allowing you to make a dinner reservation straight from the chatbot.
 You can also have the chatbot open a tv show or movie in a streaming service just by asking it, which could be highly useful for mobile users.
 Aside from these changes, there are also user interface upgrades, the addition of chat histories and more.
 These features are rolling out now, so if you don't have access to them yet don't panic.

 Make sure to check out our guide to nine practical uses of Bing with ChatGPT.
 It's a great tool for using the chatbot for things it's actually good at.
-And on the lighter side, check out our guide to games you can play using Bing right now.
+We also have a guide on how to save or export your Bing Chat responses, and on the lighter side, check out our guide to games you can play using Bing right now.

 - For more on how Microsoft's Bing with ChatGPT compares against another AI — Google Bard — check out our Bing with ChatGPT vs Google Bard face-off.